Everything is possible: constructing spectrahedra with prescribed facial dimensions: Efficient realisations

 Generally speaking, given some convex sets $C_i\subseteq\R^{n_i}$ for $i\in \{1,\dots, m\}$, each with facial dimension signature $I_i$, using Lemma~\ref{lem:prodfaces} we conclude that the signature of the direct sum $C_1\oplus C_2\oplus \cdots \oplus C_m$ is the integer Minkowski sum

 Therefore, if a given signature is \emph{decomposable} as a sum of other integer subsets, we can use the construction of Section~\ref{sec:construction} to realise these subsets, and realise the full signature as the direct sum of these sets.
 Depending on the availability of decompositions, we can substantially reduce the complexity of the representations using this approach.
+To be more precise, a finite set of nonnegative integers $I$ is \emph{decomposable}, if there exists a pair of finite subsets $I_1$ and $I_2$ of nonnegative integers such that \begin{itemize} \item $I = I_1 + I_2$ and \item either both $I_1$ and $I_2$ have cardinality at least two, or one of them has cardinality at least two and the other is a singleton containing a positive integer (e.g., the set $\{0\}$ is not allowed in the decomposition). \end{itemize} We say that $I$ is \emph{indecomposable} if it is not decomposable.
 Problems related to such decompositions of integer sequences have been studied in discrete mathematics in the research areas of additive number theory and integer sequences.
 For a deeper look into these areas, please see \cite{Gross2020}, \cite{Leonetti2023} and the references therein.